rezoleo/renater/README.md

 ## Usage

   1. SSH to the proxy indicated in the report.

-  2. Run `ruby renater.rb`, placed in the folder where all the logs are (usually `/home/squid3`).
+  2. `cd` to the squid logs folder (usually `/home/squid3`)
+  3. Run `ruby renater.rb`.

-  3. Enter date as provided in the report, and the destination IP.
+  4. Enter date as provided in the report, and the destination IP.

 ## Author
 Thomas 'Nymous' Gaudin